28 of the most profitable small business types in 2025

 5. Retail

 Retail involves any business that sells products or services to a customer, including storefront and online businesses.
-The retail industry makes up $3.9 trillion of the gross domestic product, according to the National Retail Federation.
+The retail industry made up $7.2 trillion of the gross domestic product in 2023, according to Statista.

-That number is nearly three times that of agriculture, making retail the single largest private industry to employ Americans.
-The National Retail Federation forecasted that retail would make up over $5 trillion in 2023, growing between 4 percent and 6 percent.
+That number is nearly five times that of agriculture, making retail the single largest private industry to employ Americans.
+The retail industry grew by over $147 billion compared to the previous year, and is expected to grow to $10.4 trillion by 2028, according to Statista.

 To dive into retail, you simply need a product or business idea that you want to bring to market.
 Then, you can open a shop online or in your local community.
 Online stores have the advantage of getting started with minimum overhead costs, while brick-and-mortar stores can offer in-person events to engage the community and gain new customers.